You're a small business owner, and sometimes as a creative you find it difficult to manage some of the more “business” aspects of your business.

 If you already have an accountant doing your taxes, mention these deductions to them and they should definitely be able to either get them for you or explain why you aren’t getting them already.

-Kelly and Kyrsten Sherwood make up the two halves of Copper Kettle Co – a Branding and Web design firm, specializing in Creative and Small Business Brand Design and Strategy.
+Kelly and Kyrsten Sherwood make up the two halves of Launch Brand Grow – a Branding and Web design firm, specializing in Creative and Small Business Brand Design and Strategy.

 They’re in the process of developing and launching the first 100% online school for Entrepreneurs filled with courses from Brainstorming Your Ideal Business to Conquering SEO to Accounting, Contracts, Marketing and more.

 The Entrepreneurial School is scheduled to launch mid-2017!